viktor-pecheniuk/spanner-event-exporter/README.md

 `false`, and spez will publish all of your records to a queue named tableName + "_queue".
 This is simpler and more performant but could cause additional resource consumption on your spanner instance.

+## Replay from Google Cloud Storage

+If you leverage the archiver.go cloud function and / or provide your own archive to GCS (and follow the same guidelines, specifically the Timestamp metadata tag attached to the Blob) you can replay your events from a point in time to another point in time.
+These options are configurable via the config maps or the environment variables.
+There are 3 options for replay:
+ - Replay To PubSub
+ - Replay To Spez Queue
+ - Replay to Spanner Table

+Replaying to PubSub and Spanner Queue will allow you to ingest events just like you would when they were written.

+Replaying to a new Spanner Table will enable you to get a point in time snapshot of the state of the system at a given point in time.
+If you set the point in time timestamp to the current time or some point in the future, you can leverage the replay to Spanner Table to back up and restore your Table in a different region or for staging env, etc.

 ## JMX Monitoring